science

 We dedicate our efforts to this one target class of membrane transporters.
 This allows our technology platform to be tailored for effective hit identification against SLCs, capitalizing on advanced, innovative technologies and the deep SLC expertise of our team.

-Our platform enables us to focus on several SLC targets in parallel using cell-based assays executed under physiological settings, and thus accelerates the identification of compound hits.
-Hits identified by our technology against disease-relevant SLC targets are developed by our team into promising compounds with the desired mode of action, tuned to the relevant pathophysiology we aimed to address.
-We continuously strive to develop innovative therapeutic modalities against challenging targets by combining our proven experience with world-class research capabilities.
+Our platform enables us to focus on several SLC targets in parallel using cell-based assays executed under physiological settings, thereby accelerating the identification of compound hits.
+Hits identified by our technology against disease-relevant SLC targets are developed by our team into promising compounds with the desired mode of action, resulting in an exciting pipeline covering several undisclosed targets.